A Comprehensive Guide to IEP Documents and Process

 The IEP process begins with an evaluation to determine if a student is eligible for special education services.
 Before conducting the initial evaluation, the school must obtain written consent from the parent/guardian.
 This consent generally outlines the specific assessments and evaluations to be conducted.

-The evaluation involves various assessments including
+The evaluation involves various assessments including:

 Academic Achievement: Assessment of reading, writing, mathematics, and other academic areas.